gardener/machine-controller-manager/docs/proposals/update-machine.md

-# Update Machine Instance
+# Post Create Updation and Hot Updation of Instance

 ## Background

 Today the [driver.Driver](https://github.com/gardener/machine-controller-manager/blob/rel-v0.49/pkg/util/provider/driver/driver.go#L28) facade represents the boundary between the the `machine-controller` and its various provider specific implementations.

-We have abstract operations for creation/deletion and listing of machines (actually compute instances) but no abstract operation to represent the update of an instance after creation.
+We have abstract operations for creation/deletion and listing of machines (actually compute instances) but we do not correctly handle post-creation startup logic.
+Nor do we provide an  abstract operation to represent the hot update of an instance after creation.

 We have found this to be necessary for several use cases.
 Today in the MCM AWS Provider, we already misuse `driver.GetMachineStatus`  which is supposed to be a read-only operation obtaining the status of an instance.